kzalesak/Schmittsynth/readme.md

 If you want to make a copy of this circuit, the following modifications are recommended

-- replace the 3.5mm jack with a footprint of easily available components
+- replace the current 3.5mm jack footprint with a footprint of easily available components
 - aggregate pin headers for ease of assembly
 - add a switch to allow for continuous operation of synth
 - add 10k resistors between OUTPUT pins and voltage divider to act as a passive mixer